idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 !media solid_mesh.png
   id=solid_mesh
-  caption=Solid mesh for the reflector blocks and barrel and a subset of the boundary names
+  caption=Solid mesh for the reflector blocks and barrel and a subset of the boundary names, before a series of mesh refinements

 Unique boundary names are set for each boundary to which we will apply a unique boundary condition; we define the boundaries on the top and bottom of the block,